Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 This sorted table gives us more precise data and helps to pinpoint higher runtimes.

-As you see, this is not rocket science, but requires careful thinking and some regular expression knowledge (see <a href="https://xkcd.com/208/" target="_blank">regular expression skills</a>).
+As you see, this is not rocket science, but requires careful thinking and some regular expression knowledge (see [regular expression skills](https://xkcd.com/208/)).

 ## Good to Know